faust64/highwaytohell/README.md

 If a zone is subject to DNSSEC, then a signed copy is uploaded to Cassandra when zone gets updated - and that copy gets installed to neighbors.

-NOTE: the `refreshZones` worker, running from an unprivileged user, would not be able to reload your name servers.
+Note the `refreshZones` worker, running from an unprivileged user, would not be able to reload your name servers.
 To address this, there is a second service you would need to enable on any `refreshZones` worker that serves DNS zones.
 Said process would run as root, using `inotifywait` to reload `nsd` or `bind`, whenever a mark file gets updated in the process of refreshing zones.
-See [QuickStart](QUICKSTART.md) for further details, ...
+See [QuickStart](QUICKSTART.md) for further details setting up your workers.

 FIXME: